How to Create and Use a Free QR Code Business Card

 -

-Email address: Still essential for business communication and sending documents.
+Email address: Still essential for business communication.

 -